KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 1. EC damage when EM changes.
 No re-applying from characters.
 2. EC damage when EM changes.
 Same source re-applying.
-3. EC damage when a different source re-applies an element.
+3. EC damage when a different source re-applies an Element.
 4. EC damage when a source re-applies then changes EM without re-applying.

-While the above tests don't specify an element, and they should be done with both elements for both reaction and re-applying, that would quadruple the number of tests.
+While the above tests don't specify an Element, and they should be done with both elements for both reaction and re-applying, that would quadruple the number of tests.
 The current elements are used for brevity and ease of testing (written in the format of reacting and re-application):

 1. Electro.
-2. Electro, electro.
+2. Electro, Electro.
-3. Electro, hydro.
+3. Electro, Hydro.
-4. Electro, hydro.
+4. Electro, Hydro.

 A fifth test was also considered:
 5) EC damage when a source re-applies then changes EM then re-applies.